GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabCapture/index.md

 ## Overview

 The chrome.tabCapture API allows you to access a [MediaStream][media-stream] containing video and audio of the current tab.
-It can only be called after the user invokes an extension by clicking or otherwise triggering the extension's action button, similar to the behavior of the [activeTab][active-tab] permission.
+It can only be called after the user invokes an extension, such as by clicking the extension's action button.
+This is similar to the behavior of the [activeTab][active-tab] permission.

 ## Preserving system audio